shriya/lettuce-be-friends/README.md

 #### Friday June 2

-* Validation of data; make forms are intuitive to fill out & data is what we want/expect -- add drop-downs calendar that you can also type in (like facebook events) for date and time of events
+* Validation of data; make forms more intuitive to fill out
+* Add drop-downs calendar that you can also type in (like facebook events) for date and time of events
 * Try out Google Maps search for restaurant venues & maps API to display location
 * Final deploy

 #### Extras

-* Try to create a photo cropper; display of images including zoom in/out to fit the UI -- things like cropping profile image into a square, having maximum upload size, cropping lettuce header image into a landscape rectangle (cover image style)
+* Create a photo cropper for profile pictures to be a square with a maximum upload size
 * Convert CSS to SCSS
 * Make layout with Flexbox rather than just 12 col grid
 * Add CSS animations & transitions for event display and buttons